DrTimothyAldenDavis/SuiteSparse/README.md

 by George Karypis.
 Please refer to that package for its License.

 -----------------------------------------------------------------------------
-QUICK START FOR MATLAB USERS (Linux, Mac, or Windows):
+QUICK START FOR MATLAB USERS (Linux or Mac):
 -----------------------------------------------------------------------------

 Uncompress the SuiteSparse.zip or SuiteSparse.tar.gz archive file (they contain the same thing).
-Next, compile the GraphBLAS library (see instructions in GraphBLAS/Doc).
+Suppose you place SuiteSparse in the /home/me/SuiteSparse folder.

+Add the SuiteSparse/lib folder to your run-time library path.
+On Linux, add this to your ~/.bashrc script, assuming /home/me/SuiteSparse is the location of your copy of SuiteSparse:

+    LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/me/SuiteSparse/lib
+    export LD_LIBRARY_PATH

+For the Mac, use this instead, in your ~/.zshrc script, assuming you place SuiteSparse in /Users/me/SuiteSparse:

+    DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Users/me/SuiteSparse/lib
+    export DYLD_LIBRARY_PATH

+Next, compile the GraphBLAS library.
+In the system shell while in the SuiteSparse folder, type "make gbinstall" if you have MATLAB R2020b or earlier, or type "make gbrenamed" if you have MATLAB 9.10 (R2021a) or later.

 Then in the MATLAB Command Window, cd to the SuiteSparse directory and type SuiteSparse_install.
 All packages will be compiled, and several demos will be run.
 To run a (long!) exhaustive test, do SuiteSparse_test.

+Save your MATLAB path for future sessions with the MATLAB pathtool or savepath commands.
+If those methods fail because you don't have system-wide permission, add the new paths to your startup.m file, normally in Documents/MATLAB/startup.m.
+You can also use the SuiteSparse_paths method to set all your paths at the start of each MATLAB session.

+For Windows:  My apologies, but I don't support Windows so you will need to revise the above instructions for Windows yourself.

 -----------------------------------------------------------------------------
 QUICK START FOR THE C/C++ LIBRARIES:
 -----------------------------------------------------------------------------

-For just GraphBLAS, do this:

-    cd GraphBLAS/build ; cmake .. ; make ; cd ../Demo ; ./demo
+Type the following in this directory:

+    make ; make install

+or, if want to use GraphBLAS in recent versions of MATLAB, do:

-    cd ../build ; sudo make install
+    make ; make gbrenamed ; make install

-For all other packages, type 'make' in this directory.
 All libraries will be created and copied into SuiteSparse/lib.
 All include files need by the applications that use SuiteSparse are copied into SuiteSparse/include.
 All user documenation is copied into SuiteSparse/share/doc.

 Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SLIP_LU.
 Be sure to use the latest